tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/online-offline.md

 Activate audiences to known profile-based destinations such as email providers, social networks, and advertising destinations.

+The Online/Offline Audience Activation Blueprint aligns closely with the [Audience and Profile Activation with Experience Cloud Applications Blueprint](platform-and-applications.md).
+Additional detail is provided in the [Audience and Profile Activation with Experience Cloud Applications Blueprint](platform-and-applications.md)   specific to integrations between Experience Platform and Experience Cloud Applications.

 ## Use Cases

 * Audience targeting for known audiences on social and advertising destinations.